-Other times and locations can be found on Council's website: www.kapiticoast.govt.nz/vote
+For an updated list of locations, including opening hours where completed votes can be lodged, please visit the Council's website:

+www.kapiticoast.govt.nz/vote.

-When posting voting documents back, it is recommended these be posted by 5pm, Tuesday 4 October 2022 to guarantee delivery before the close of voting (noon, Saturday 8 October 2022).
+When posting voting documents back, it is recommended these be posted by 5pm, Tuesday 7 October 2025 to guarantee delivery before the close of voting at 12 noon, Saturday 11 October 2025.